AnanyaP-WDW/personal-website/app/blog/swapping-self-attention-with-fourier-transform.md

 static/images/blog/1/1.7.png)*Fnet-Bert-Tiny vs bert-tiny (vanilla)*

-![Accuracy vs inference speed by model and device](/ static/images/blog/1/1.7.png)*Accuracy vs inference speed by model and device*
+![Accuracy vs inference speed by model and device](/ static/images/blog/1/1.8.png)*Accuracy vs inference speed by model and device*

+### Conclusion

+#### Inferece time

+- on CPU fnet-bert-tiny is ~43% faster than vanilla-bert-tiny
+- on GPU fnet-bert-tiny is ~24% faster than vanilla-bert-tiny

+#### Training time

+- on CPU fnet-bert-tiny trains ~33% faster than vanilla-bert-tiny
+- on GPU fnet-bert-tiny trains ~9% faster than vanilla-bert-tiny

+#### Accuracy

+- on CPU fnet-bert-tiny achieves ~96% accuracy of vanilla-bert-tiny
+- on GPU fnet-bert-tiny achieves ~96% accuracy of vanilla-bert-tiny